isomerpages/moe-presbyterianhigh/_about-us/Mission, Vision & Values.md

 ### SCHOOL MOTTO

+Aflame For Truth

-The Burning Bush is a symbol of the community of Christians in Presbyterian Churches all over the world.
+<i>The Burning Bush is a symbol of the community of Christians in Presbyterian Churches all over the world.
 In the Book of Exodus in the Bible, we are told that Moses discovered just such a bush in a very deserted place.
-It stopped Moses in his track – so amazing it was.
+It stopped Moses in his track – so amazing it was.  </i>

 God was showing something of His Holiness, greatness and power to Moses, and was calling him to live for God, doing what He says.